 Copado backend has 2 static IP addresses.
-You may need to whitelist them if you have IP restrictions on your Salesforce Settings.
+If you have IP restrictions in your Salesforce Org, you may need to whitelist them in Setup > Network Settings.

 Make sure of the following:

-- Session Setting "Enforce login IP ranges on every request" is not enabled.
+- In Setup > Session Settings, the "Enforce login IP ranges on every request" is not enabled

-- Session Setting "Lock sessions to the IP address from which they originated" is not enabled.
+- In Setup > Session Settings, the "Lock sessions to the IP address from which they originated" is not enabled

 Hosted Git Repository (On Premise)

-To connect a hosted Git repository behind a firewall you will need to whitelist the Copado IP addresses and open the corresponding port (port 443 for HTTPS, and port 22 for SSH).
+To connect a hosted Git repository behind a firewall you will need to whitelist the Copado IP addresses and open the corresponding port (port 443 for HTTPS).

 For the HTTPS connection to be successful, the SSL certificate must be properly installed and issued by a trusted SSL Certification Authority (not a self-signed SSL Certificate).